Directed By: Delmer Daves

 Trivia: Very loosely inspired by William Shakespeare's "Othello"

-Delmer Daves wasn’t the most recognizable filmmaker to emerge from Hollywood’s Golden Age, and I’m sure there are plenty of people out there (myself included) who aren't familiar with his work.
-As a writer, he penned the script for the classic The Petrified Forest, as well as the Busby Berkeley musical Dames.
-When he first tried his hand at directing, he made films like Destination Tokyo and Dark Passage, one of four pictures to feature both Humphrey Bogart and Lauren Bacall.
+Delmer Daves isn’t the most recognizable filmmaker from Hollywood’s Golden Age, and there are plenty of people out there (myself included) who aren't familiar with his work.
+As a writer, he penned the script for The Petrified Forest, as well as the Busby Berkeley musical Dames.
+When he first sat in the director's chair, Daves made films like Destination Tokyo and Dark Passage, one of four pictures to feature both Humphrey Bogart and Lauren Bacall.

 Unfortunately for Jubal, he's also caught the eye of Shep’s flirtatious wife Mae (Valerie French).
-Out of respect for Shep, Jubal refuses to get involved with Mae, and instead romances Naomi (Felicia Farr), the daughter of a religious leader who, along with a group of others, is heading west, looking for a place to call home.
+Out of respect for Shep, Jubal refuses to get involved with Mae, and instead romances Naomi (Felicia Farr), the daughter of a religious leader who, along with a group of other settlers, is heading west.

-First and foremost, Jubal is a beautiful motion picture.
-Right out of the gate, Daves wows us with spectacular panoramas (it was filmed on-location in Wyoming), and there are many instances throughout the movie where he utilizes wide shots to show off the extraordinary backdrop.
+Jubal is a beautiful motion picture.
+Right out of the gate, Daves wows us with spectacular panoramas (it was filmed on-location in Wyoming), and there are instances throughout the movie where he utilizes wide shots to show off his extraordinary backdrop.

-Compared to filmmakers like Howard Hawks, George Stevens, John Ford, and even Anthony Mann, Delmer Daves seems to have been something of a hidden gem.
-But if Jubal is any indication, he clearly had the talent and ability to shine just as brightly as his contemporaries.
+Delmer Daves appears to have been lost in the shuffle, taking a backseat to filmmakers like Howard Hawks, George Stevens, John Ford, and even Anthony Mann, all of whom made a name for themselves in the western genre.
+But if Jubal is any indication, Daves had the talent to shine just as brightly as any of his contemporaries, and deserves to rank alongside them as one of Hollywood's best and brightest.

 No comments: